Frequently Asked Questions

-We will have a call for individual fundraisers in the coming months.
+We put out a call for individual fundraisers multiple times a year.
 To receive updates and information about how to create a group or individual adventure-fundraiser, sign up for our email list.
+See past ambassadors and fundraisers.

 Visit Crowdrise to make an online donation on behalf of a specific fundraiser.
 Use the search function and simply type in the name of the individual you’d like to support.
+You can also see live fundraisers on each current ambassador’s page.
 You may also simply make a general contribution to The Cairn Project if there isn’t a fundraiser you wish to support.

-We are a growing organization that’s just getting started, and if you think you would make a great addition to our team, we want to hear from you.
+We are a growing organization that’s just getting started.
+If you think you would make a great addition to our team, we want to hear from you.
 Please reach out via email at [email protected].

 Awesome!
 We are always excited to hear about local groups that might be a good fit for The Cairn Project’s funding program.
 Please help them out by sharing a bit more information about the group with us at [email protected].

 As we embark on this new initiative, we are starting small and leaving plenty of room to grow.
-We expect that our first round of grants will average $5K.
+Our first round of grants averaged $5K.
 We are excited to reach groups in a number of different cities and communities, laying the groundwork for growth and longer-term partnerships.
 As a start up organization, our grant program will evolve as we do.
+To date, we have granted over a quarter of a million dollars to organizations across the United States.

 All of the local partners we have identified for our inaugural year are registered non-profit organizations.
 In general, non-profit status is required for our grantees, and is an important attribute of organizations with the internal capacity we are looking for in our local partners.
 However, there are exceptions.
-Please (contact us at [email protected]) for more information.
+Contact us at [email protected] for more information.

 Because girls are inspiring!
 Let’s face it, girls and boys are different.
 They struggle with different challenges, they encounter different expectations, and they have different needs as they develop their confidence and their sense of self.
 The Cairn Project applauds all programs that are working to get kids and young adults outside and on the trail.
 Our particular mandate is to foster opportunities where young women can set off on their own adventures, free from the social dynamics that are unavoidable in the coed context.
 And as an organization started by two women whose friendship is fueled by outdoor adventure, we want to help seed the unique bond and support that can grow among young women getting outside together.

 A lifetime of adventure and stewardship is best seeded when women are still young women.
-The teen and pre-teen years are a crucial period for girls to begin discovering their strengths and passions, building self-esteem, and exploring their sense of place in the world.
+The teen and pre-teen years are a crucial period for girls to discover their strengths and passions, build self-esteem, and explore their sense of place in the world.
 They are also years that pose tremendous pressures and challenges for young women.
 The Cairn Project is about affirming all of the good that can come of young women getting outdoors — for themselves, their communities, and for the planet.

 Visit Crowdrise to make an online donation on behalf of a specific fundraiser.
 Use the search function and simply type in the name of the individual you’d like to support.
 You may also make a general contribution to The Cairn Project if there isn’t a fundraiser you wish to support.